bluecells/Blog/pages/my-articles/for-your-safety/blog_item.en.md

 ---

 This is a great honor to announce our new activity.
-**YourSafety.training** is aimed and helping professional to deal with agressive and resistant people without excess of violence.
+**YourSafety.training** is aimed and helping professional to deal with agressive but non-violent people without excess of force.

 Professionalism is the key.